 6. Review and close the change request

 Release management aims to plan, design, build, configuration and implement changes smoothly.
-Change management works closely with the release management.
+Change management works closely with release management.
 Change management is responsible for planning and release management is for execution or implementation.

 Processes involved in the release management are:

 4. Release deployment

 CMDB is a place that stores all information about the assets used in an organization.
 The main goal of CMDB is to build an asset repository that can be uniquely identified and managed.
 With the CMDB feature, your business can gain full visibility on the infrastructure and services, which leads to taking better decisions in the IT environment.
 To manage your collections of IT assets, keep track on configuration items (CI).

 What are CI and it’s types?